-2.7.
 The School Business Manager is responsible for:

-- Arranging the procurement of any equipment or technology required for staff to teach remotely and for pupils to learn from home. - Ensuring value for money when arranging the procurement of equipment or technology. - Ensuring that the school has adequate insurance to cover all remote working arrangements.
+- Arranging the procurement of any equipment or technology required for staff to teach remotely and for pupils to learn from home. - Ensuring value for money when arranging the procurement of equipment or technology. - Ensuring that our school has adequate insurance to cover all remote working arrangements.

-2.8.
 The established Senior Teacher is responsible for: